Underage Drinking: Laws

 The legal age for purchasing or publicly consuming alcohol in the United States is 21 based on the National Minimum Drinking Age Act that was passed in 1984.
-Underage drinking is a serious public health concern that the Centers for Disease Control and Prevention (CDC) warns contributes to more than 4,000 deaths each year.
-The CDC further publishes that over 10 percent of all the alcohol consumed within the United States is done by those between the ages of 12 and 20.
+Underage drinking is a serious public health concern that contributes to more than 4,300 deaths each year.1 More than 11% of all the alcohol consumed within the United States is done by those between the ages of 12 and 20.1

 Underage drinking increases the risk for being involved in an accident, being victim of a crime, becoming injured, and suffering from addiction later in life.
-The National Institute on Alcohol Abuse and Alcoholism (NIAAA) reports that 60 percent of youth admit to drinking at least one drink by the time they are 18 years old.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), 60% of youth admit to drinking at least one drink by the time they are 18 years old.2

 Exceptions to the National Minimum Legal Drinking Age

 Exceptions to the legal drinking age and other regulations for underage drinking may include:

 - Educational purposes.
 In general, students who are in culinary school and need to consume small quantities of alcohol as part of their education.

 - Religious services.
 In the United States, 26 states allow minors to consume alcohol as part of a religious service or ceremony such as drinking wine during a church service.